By Blair Fix

 Productivity differences cannot explain income inequality

-Neoclassical economists resort to slight of hand to measure productivity differences, and so endlessly confirm their theory.
+Neoclassical economists resort to sleight of hand to measure productivity differences, and so endlessly confirm their theory.
 But what happens if we try to measure productivity differences objectively?

 We find that productivity differences cannot possibly explain income inequality.